Skip to main content

 ITA 101 Italian Language and Culture II (HVCC)

-PREREQUISITE: Successful completion of ITA 100 and recommendation from current World Language teacher.
+Prerequisite: Successful completion of ITA 100 and recommendation from current World Language teacher.

 In this level 2 course, you will improve your listening, reading, speaking and writing skills in Italian.
 You will also be exposed to a variety of authentic materials and cultural experiences.